ProgramFreakHD/Prusa-I3-Adjustable-Spool-Holder/README.md

 I decided to print mine in PLA, mainly because it's cheaper and easy to print, and doesn't have a big risk of warpage if you print without a heat chamber.
 For my spool holder I decided to use black and white PLA as it will match my Prusa printer, but you can choose what ever color you'd like.

-## Infill Config
+## Infill & Resolution Settings

-The infill config I chose for my spool holder was 20% infill.
+The Infill & Resolution Settings I chose for my spool holder was 20% infill.
 For some people they have difficulty choosing the settings so I took the liberty and made a chart with all the necessary info for you to print the spool holder.
 If you follow the settings I provided correctly, you should have no problem printing and assembling it later.
 (NOTE: DO NOT MESS WITH THE PARTS ORIENTATION WHEN YOU LOAD THE STL FILES INTO PRUSASLICER!)

 [Click here for the infill config.](https://github.com/ProgramFreakHD/spool-holder/blob/main/Configs/Infill%20Config.md)